-Extraverted sensors are great with their five senses – touch, sight, smell, hearing and taste.
+Extraverted sensors are great with their five senses – touch, sight, smell, hearing, and taste.
 They are good with details and great at making and producing things – either the arts or the mechanics, depending if you are ISFP or ISTP.
 My younger brother is an ISFP.
-We both appreciate music, but he’s way better at recalling the melody and the lyrics than me, and he always correct my mistakes!
+We both appreciate music, but he’s way better at recalling the melody and the lyrics than me, and he always corrects my mistakes!

 They learn by being hands-on and kinesthetic.
-So that also makes them the most active and athletic group of introverts, but also the most quiet group of introverts.
+So that also makes them the most active and athletic group of introverts, but also the quietest group of introverts.
 They have a clear and direct communication style.
 But unlike extraverted thinkers, they are more factual than blunt.
 They don’t add their own interpretations when they speak.
 They tell it like it is.
 You seldom hear them use metaphors and analogy.
 And because extraverted sensing isn’t a verbal function, you don’t hear them talk much.

 They don’t like long-term commitments and plans.